a7lilion3/alx-low_level_programming/0x01-variables_if_else_while/README.md

 <h2>Advanced</h2>

 10. Inventing is a combination of brains and materials.
 The more brains you use, the less material you need<br>
+11. The success combination in business is: Do what you do better... and: do more of what you do...<br>